DONATE

 Rapid Re-Housing Services

-Rapid rehousing sees high success rates because it solves the most urgent and basic need of housing first.
+Households participating in rapid rehousing see high success rates because it solves the most urgent and basic need of housing first.
 After housing is obtained, case managers can more easily work with the household to maintain housing.

 The process of accessing services varies depending on area of residence.